tylerlong/NeoEditor/README.md

 12. handle binary files
 23. make it easily extensible
     1. setStyleSheet is super powerful! extract styles to a separate file and let user customize it
-24. change name to NotAtom and open source it?
 26. application icon background color (why is it green like Qt?)
     1. It's unity laucher's backlight
     2. there is specific functionality already in Ubuntu that enables apps to select any tile colour they like.